Kiyono Yasuno

-Kiyono Yasuno (安野 希世乃, Yasuno Kiyono) is a Japanese voice actress and singer from Miyagi Prefecture.
+Kiyono Yasuno (安野 希世乃, Yasuno Kiyono) is a Japanese voice actress and singer.
 She attended voice actor training classes of the Avex Artist Academy before becoming affiliated with Avex Planning and Development.
 She is known for her role as Megumi Katō in the anime series Saekano: How to Raise a Boring Girlfriend.
 In 2016, she became part of the musical unit Walküre, which performs songs for the anime series Macross Delta.
 She made her music debut in 2017 with the release of the mini-album Namida (涙。).
 She is also known as Kiyono Mezawa (目澤 希世乃, Mezawa Kiyono).